£15bn cost of living help and £5bn windfall tax – Daily Business

 An Energy Profits Levy on oil and gas firms – the windfall tax – will raise around £5bn over the next year, with a new 80% investment allowance to encourage firms to invest in oil and gas extraction in the UK.
 Despite speculation, there is no plan to impose the levy on electricity generators.

-The new Energy Profits Levy will be charged on oil and gas company profits at a rate of 25% and is expected to raise around £5 billion in its first 12 months, which will go towards easing the burden on families.
+The new levy will be charged on oil and gas company profits at a rate of 25% and is expected to raise around £5 billion in its first 12 months, which will go towards easing the burden on families.
 It will be temporary, and if oil and gas prices return to historically more normal levels, will be phased out.

 Follow Daily Business on LinkedIn